BushiWeb/Groupomania/frontend/README.md

 ## Configuration

-Make sure to check the defautl configuration to make sure it suits your needs.
+Make sure to check the default configuration to make sure it suits your needs.

 ### Environment variables